 All of our rooms have private 3-piece ensuite bathrooms.

 We guarantee check in by 3pm.
 You may contact our manager prior to arrival to arrange an early check in.
 We will do our best to accommodate you.

 Once you make your reservation, your confirmation email will explain everything you need to know about the check in procedure.

 Absolutely!
 Our manager is a wealth of information on Banff and the surrounding area.
 We will do our best to help make your Banff adventure the best experience possible.

-Three Peaks Banff has been renovated under new owners and is reopening January 2023.
 We believe the Lodge is best suited for groups and families who want to come together under one roof.